-Instead of invasive surgery, you have the opportunity to supercharge your body’s own natural healing process through precisely placed stem cells and PRP.
+Instead of invasive surgery, you have the opportunity to supercharge your body’s own natural healing process through regenerative injections and PRP injections.
 This is an alternative to other risky surgeries and total joint replacements.
 The correct rehabilitation is very important to ensure you are doing everything to maximize the benefit and minimize any further complications.
-When considering exercise after stem cell procedures, it is important to understand the healing process to make sure the cells are not overly stressed before they are ready.
+When considering exercise after regenerative cellular procedures, it is important to understand the healing process to make sure the cells are not overly stressed before they are ready.
 This could lead to decreased effectiveness or poor healing.

-Stem cells are commonly used to improve the healing of a previous knee injury or decrease chronic pain related to knee osteoarthritis.
+Regenerative cellular injections are commonly used to improve the healing of a previous knee injury or decrease chronic pain related to knee osteoarthritis.
 The pain likely resulted from a change in walking mechanics or muscle imbalances in your body that led to irritation.
-Stem cells can help calm the irritation and build healthy tissue but the pain will likely return if we don’t address what had led to the irritation in the first place.
+Injections can help calm the irritation and build healthy tissue but the pain will likely return if we don’t address what had led to the irritation in the first place.
 This is a proper rehabilitation is key to keep the pain away!

-What exercises after a stem cell injection in your knee should you do?!
+What exercises after an injection in your knee should you do?!
 Each person’s recovery will look a little different but these are general guidelines to follow to get the most out of your procedure.
 You may go through this following time at a faster or slower rate depending on your pain levels.

-Top 10 Exercises After A Stem Cell Injection
+Top 10 Knee Exercises After A PRP Injection

 In the first 5-7 days: